-Patty and I began working together one year ago and now she has not one but two beautiful daughter’s married and one graduated from college (and just recently engaged).
+Patty and I began working together one year out and now she has not one but two beautiful daughter’s married and one graduated from college (and just recently engaged).
 Talk about a busy year for her, Patty deserves a much needed vacation!

 Annie’s wedding theme focused around LOVE with beautiful quotes strategically displayed throughout- from the wedding invitations to the ceremony and reception.
-I just adore this wedding idea, it could not be any more perfect for this occasion.
+I just adore this wedding theme, it could not be any more perfect for this occasion.

 Annie was married at Windows on the Water in Seabight, NJ and as you can see, her navy and gold wedding colors paired together are simply divine.
 Annie’s invitation ensemble was a layered pocketfold style, embellished with a love quote seal closure.
-We printed on cream/ivory textured paper stock layered over gold leaf shimmer, mounted inside a navy pocket.
+We printed on cream/ivory textured paper stock layered over gold leaf shimmer cardstock, mounted inside a navy pocket.
 Annie’s wedding invitation was just a glimpse into the enchanted evening ahead.

 Maggie’s wedding was equally breathtaking as well and her talented photographer, Katelyn James who captured the essence of that day so beautifully.